At Rokesly Every Child Matters in Every Way

 Every year we work together across both schools to identify opportunities to share outstanding practice, co-ordinate strategies for areas of school improvement and pool resources to ensure staff receive essential training

-Joint Priority – Improving outcomes for our BAME pupils
+Joint Priority Action Plan – Improve outcomes for BAME children at Rokesly schools

 With our Junior colleagues, Rokesly infant and Nursery school have made a pledge to create equality of opportunity, challenge barriers to learning and fairness and improve outcomes for our BAME pupils: